8 Effective Tips for Those Who Want to Stop Drinking Soda

 8. Don’t tempt yourself

 One of the most widespread diet tips is to question yourself whether you want to eat because you are hungry or because you are bored.
-Do you have this habit of walking spontaneously into the kitchen and opening the fridge a couple of hundred times in a row, because you know you have something in the fridge?
+Do you have this habit of walking spontaneously into the kitchen and opening the fridge a couple of hundred times in a row, because you know you have something in there?

 If you want to beat the temptation, then get rid of the temptation.
 Don’t keep soda in your home or work fridge.